subirvarma/GeneralCognitics/_posts/StatisticalMechanics3.md

 In other words, how can we specify what image to generate?
 This is the province of text to image models which turn a textual description into the corresponding image.
 Image to image models or text to text models (also called LLMs) also fall into this class, hence it constitutes a very important class of AI models.

 The image generation process in these models can be understood as sampling that minimizes the energy function $E_{W}(x_1,...,x_N, c)$ where the variable $c$ is the latent vector representing the textual description.
-During inference sample images are generated by starting from a text description $c$ and a random state $(x_1,...,x_N)$, and then using the sampling process to find the configuration that has the minimum energy for the given value of $c$.
+During inference, sample images are generated by starting from a text description $c$ and a random state $(x_1,...,x_N)$, and then using the sampling process to find the configuration that has the minimum energy for the given value of $c$.
 Each value of the text $c$ can led to multiple possible generated images, depending upon our choice of the initial random state configuration.
 Using the probabilistic point of view, this can be understood as matching the conditional probability $p(x_1,...,x_N\vert c)$ of the training data with the conditional probability
 $p_W(x_1,...,x_N\vert c)$ computed by the EBM model.

-For a given context $c$, the energy $E_W(x_1,...,x_N)$ forms a function with multiple minima, such that each minima corresponds to images similar to those in the training set, just as before (see above figure).
+For a given context $c$, the energy $E_W(x_1,...,x_N,c)$ forms a function with multiple minima, such that each minima corresponds to images similar to those in the training set, just as before (see above figure).
 However the presence of the context means that all these images are constrained by it.
 For example if the context is "Images of dogs jumping over a fence" then the energy landscape with be limited to state configurations that correspond to this text.

 ### Generative EBMs as Models for Biological Brains